Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 1).
 Your own personal experiment: Have you tested something?
 Use that experience to describe your results, even if those results weren’t positive.
 Report your findings in a blog post – your readers will relate to your story.

-According to New York magazine, personality matters more than intelligence.
+According to New York Magazine, personality matters more than intelligence.
 It emanates from your subconscious mind.
-Your personality is you, but intelligence is what you learned from others.
+Your personality is you, but intelligence is what you learn from others.

-Personal experiments and study help your target audience connect intimately with you.
+Personal experiments and study help your target audience to connect intimately with you.

-In the screenshot above, I analyzed 614 blog posts published on Quick Sprout since 2007.
-Then I shared the lessons I learned, giving tips on how my readers can avoid making mistakes and focus instead on what works.
+In the screenshot above, I analyzed 614 blog posts that I’ve published on Quick Sprout since 2007.
+Then, I shared the lessons that I learned, giving tips on how my readers can avoid making mistakes and focus instead on what works.

-In case you’re curious, BuzzSumo tells me the above blog post received over 1,300 social shares.
+In case you’re curious, BuzzSumo tells me that the above blog post received over 1,300 social shares.

 What about backlinks?
 Do people care about the post enough to actually link to it?
 Well, let’s plug the page URL into Ahrefs.com and see how many sites are linking to it.
 Remember that these links are earned links, because I didn’t ask for them.

-Let’s write some data-driven headlines based on the statistics below:
+Let’s write some data-driven headlines that are based on the statistics below: